email: tony@lathes.co.uk

 Continued:

-Flange mounted against the left-hand face of the machine's cast-iron stand, a single reversible motor was used to power the entire mechanism, its drive being arranged to run in two directions: first, passing right through the stand to emerge from the opposite face from where a flat belt took the drive upwards to the linkage that imparted a front to back reciprocating motion grinding wheel slide; second, the drive was taken rearwards, by flat belt, to a pulley mounted on an external swinging arm and from there upwards, by twin V-belts, to a countershaft on top of the grinding wheel slide.
+Flange mounted against the left-hand face of the machine's cast-iron stand, a single reversible motor was used to power the entire mechanism, its drive being arranged to run in two directions: first, passing right through the stand to emerge from the opposite face from where a smooth-running flat belt - inimical to the onset of vibration - that took the drive upwards to the linkage that imparted a front-to-back reciprocating motion grinding wheel slide; second, the drive was taken rearwards, by another flat belt, to a pulley mounted on an external swinging arm and from there upwards, by twin V-belts, to a countershaft on top of the grinding wheel slide.
 Located so the belt tension could be adjusted in two transverse T-slots, the countershaft had its driven pulley between two bearings with, a flat-belt pulley at each end driving the grinding and lapping wheels.
 The wheels were driven separately at different rates, the grinding having a peripheral speed of about 72 ft/sec.
-(22 m/sec.) and the lapping, by means of a double-step intermediate speed-reduction pulley, at the slower rate of 11 ft/sec.
+(22 m/sec.) and the lapping, using a double-step intermediate speed-reduction pulley, at the slower rate of 11 ft/sec.
 (3.5 m/sec.).
 If the job required it, the lapping disc and its speed-reduction pulley could be removed and a second grinding wheel mounted in its place.
 In addition, another pulley on the motor shaft drove, by a round belt passing over a pair of jockey wheels, the coolant pump, this being mounted together with its tank on the left-hand face of the column.

 Aiming to provide perfect concentricity, the makers arranged for the grinding and lapping wheels to be carried on collets, these being mounted on steel quills fitted with tapered and adjustable bronze bushes (sealed against grit) that turned on fixed studs.
 When very thin wheels were needed - to grind gauges with an opening of less than 0.25" (6 mm) - the design changed, with the thin and hence fragile wheels still collet mounted but given additional support by metal flanges that covered the greater proportion of their diameter.

-A spring-loaded, ball-thrust washer took up longitudinal play of the grinding wheel spindle, while the bush of the lapping wheel was spring loaded in both directions so as to push it, very lightly, against the workpiece.
+A spring-loaded, ball-thrust washer took up longitudinal play of the grinding wheel spindle, while the bush of the lapping wheel was also spring-loaded in both directions to push it, very lightly, against the workpiece.
 In action, as the lapping wheel bore against the job, the grinding slide was reciprocated, rapidly, front to back; when one face had been lapped, by the right-hand turning disc, the motor was reversed and the other face finished by the other disk turning to the left - the makers claiming that this arrangement resulted in an improved parallelism of the two surfaces.

 Continued below: